 Capital expenditure (total CapEx) is considered an investing cash flow on the cash flow statement.

 As mentioned before, this is where companies are spending their money and purchasing long-term assets which they hope to provide value for the business over the long-term.
 Total CapEx is therefore considered as an investing activity and relates to buildings, property, plant, and equipment.
-As you can probably guess, this is commonly referred to on the cash flow statement as property, plant and equipment (PP&E).
+This is commonly referred to on the cash flow statement as property, plant and equipment (PP&E).

 For Microsoft, this is shown as "Additions to property and equipment" as outlined below: